majorsilence/My-FyiReporting/Readme.txt

+"FYIReporting Designer is a report and charting system based on Microsoft's Report Definition Language (RDL).
+Tabular, free form, matrix, charts are fully supported.
+HTML, PDF, XML, .Net Control, and printing supported.
+A WYSIWYG designer allows you to create reports without knowledge of RDL.
+Wizards are available for creating new reports and for inserting new tables, matrixes, and charts into existing reports." (http://www.fyireporting.com/)

 My-FyiReporting is a fork of fyiReporting.
 I cannot stress this enough.
 This is a FORK.
 The main purpose is to make sure that I have a copy of fyiReporting since that project seems to be dead.